Spurgeons Gift Tree at Queensgate received record donations

-For the last few years the Beans and I have been selecting gift tags bearing just the names and ages of children whom we would never get to meet.
-We selected those tags and returned days later bearing gifts which would be given to the children at Christmas.
-As a parent I feel it is important that my children understand the importance of giving as well as receiving and for them to know that there are many children who are much less fortunate than themselves.
+For the last few years, the Beans and I have been selecting gift tags bearing just the names and ages of children whom we would never get to meet.
+We selected those tags and returned them days later bearing gifts that would be given to the children at Christmas.
+As a parent, I feel it is important that my children understand the importance of giving as well as receiving and for them to know that there are many children who are much less fortunate than themselves.
 I was extremely proud as Christmas approached in 2016 because Little Bean and Beanie Boy both asked “when are we going to the Giving Tree?”

 The total number of gifts donated by the public for the Spurgeons Gift Tree in Queensgate Shopping Centre has just been received, and it’s even more than last year’s record.

 An incredible, 4,047 presents were donated in total over the festive period, proving the people of Peterborough have very big hearts.
 “This is a truly remarkable number of gifts donated that I know made a huge difference to thousands of children over Christmas,” said Centre Director at Queensgate Mark Broadhead.
 He adds: “On behalf of us all at Queensgate, I would like to thank everyone that gave to the Gift Tree, this is a wonderful show of community spirit and generosity that makes us very proud indeed.”

 Gifts donated included, hair straighteners, a Kindle, Gryo Flyers, scooters and ride on toys for toddlers as well as clothing from Jack Wills and Super Dry.